Ijaymoira/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-converts a number from base 10 to 16
+from 10 base to base 16